DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

 # Documentation: HistFalk-Oral history archive
 This is the documentation for the "Oral History Archiv" website.
-This website publicises oral history recordings (sound or video).
+This website publishes oral history recordings (sound or video).
 It is generated using Jekyll and inspired by [MailTape](https://www.mailta.pe/).
 Jekyll is a static Site-Generator, which means all the components must be added before building the site.
 Therefore it is essential to run the [backendmodule](../OH-Archive/_posts/backend/generate-md-files.js).